The Black Hawk Memorial stands nearly 50 feet tall and rises on a 77-foot bluff

 Taft sheathed him in a blanket and simplified his form to focus on the face.
-The main ingredient is concrete, an interesting contrast to the wild environment, and to the more radiant granite and bronze of tomb memorials.
-Using a hollow core and iron tie rods, Taft and his student John Prasuhn created a broad sweeping column for the body leading up to the sad, heroic face.
+The main ingredient is concrete, an interesting contrast to the wild environment.
+(It also differs from the more radiant granite and bronze of his tomb memorials.)
+Taft and his student John Prasuhn modeled the statue using a hollow core and iron tie rods.
+They created a broad sweeping column for the body leading up to the sad, heroic face.

 Excellent, Julie.
 You did a great job in unveiling the tragic history behind this work.